 Professor Kaouthar Lajili will lead a new research cluster examining how corporate operational and business risk management disclosures were impacted by the 2007-2008 international financial crisis.
 The team will carry out an in-depth analysis of the attributes, determinants and market performance implications of corporate operational and business risk disclosure during the financial crisis.

 (strategic research cluster)

-Professor Silvia Bonaccio leads an investigation into executive presence and the impact of non-verbal behaviour of men and women leaders.
+Professor Silvia Bonaccio leads a study examining executive presence and the impact of non-verbal behaviour of men and women leaders.
 This project will contribute towards a better understanding of an elusive leadership trait and provide important insights for executive development.

 The Centre’s principal investigators consist of a multidisciplinary group of researchers from Telfer School of Management, School of Information Technology and Engineering (SITE) and IBM.
 CBAP brings together Canadian and International researchers, academics and industry to provide leadership in curriculum development and research in Business Analytics and Performance.
 The Centre is led by professor Greg Richards.